-Prereq: 35 gwam, or "C" or higher in
+Class hours: 3 lecture Prereg: 35 Gross Words a Minute (GWAM) or "C" or higher in BUSN 121.

-BUSN 121.

 Description: This course uses advanced features from a word processing program to create business documents emphasizing production and proofreading.
-Knowledge of the internet and the computer is integrated in the course content.
-Timed computer keyboarding skills for creating and editing business documents and sending electronic attachments are also included.
-F, S
+This course integrates knowledge of the internet and the computer, and it includes timed computer keyboarding skills for creating and editing business documents and sending electronic attachments.
+F. S